Where can you find the cheapest Houston car rentals?

 If you decide to stick around Houston -- and in the summer months, we do mean stick -- bring your deodorant because the Texas heat makes everyone sweat...
 Drive your rental car over and visit a well-known live-in art piece.
 Come and see the John Milkovisch home, which is blanketed in more than 50,000 beer cans!
 It's only $1.00 to visit the Beer Can House and $5.00 for a complete tour!

-Take your rental over to the Houston Arboretum and Nature Center in Houston where you'll enter a 155-acre nature sanctuary!
+Take your rental over to the Houston Arboretum and Nature Center, where you can enter and enjoy a 155-acre nature sanctuary!
 Visit the Discovery Room that holds interactive exhibits or take a walk on the trails through the forest or meadows, where you'll be welcomed by many varieties of wildlife.
 Hope to see you there!